10 Popular Coworking Spaces in the Arab World

 The District (Cairo)

-Launched earlier this year in Cairo by Mazen Helmy and Ahmad Maher, The District offers entrepreneurs access to coworking space as well as advice.
-One unique element is their “Virtual Office;” for a small amount, The District will sit down and discuss your business with you, from your goals and mission to your individual team members, while providing a business address, telephone number and reception services for up to 6 months.
+Launched in February 2012 in Cairo by Mazen Helmy and Ahmad Maher, The District offers entrepreneurs access to coworking space as well as advice.
+One unique element is their “Virtual Office;” for a small amount, The District will sit down and discuss your business with you, from your goals and mission to your individual team members, while providing a business address, telephone number and reception services for up to six months.
 The space offers individual workspaces, larger meeting rooms, two lounges, a library, a kitchen, and a rooftop terrace.
 With glass-plated desks for note-taking, it's an innovative space that has quickly gained traction in Cairo.
-WamdaCard members benefit from exclusive benefits at The District.

 icecairo (Cairo)